rajkumar-km/go-play/go-basics/16-concurrency/README.md

     - Go scheduler works like a OS thread scheduler during this time and performs the context switch between goroutines.
     - Context switch of goroutine is much cheaper than the full context switch of OS thread.
+#### GOMAXPROCS
+- Go scheduler uses the parameter GOMAXPROCS to limit the active OS threads to be used.
+  Note that this is the limit of active OS threads.
+It does not count any OS threads blocked by user input or system calls.
+- User can control this by setting environment variable GOMAXPROCS or using the function runtime.GOMAXPROCS
+#### Goroutines have no identity
+- OS threads generally has a unique identifier.
+- Thread local storage can be built using the unique thread id and each thread can use their dedicated variable space.
+- Goroutine does not any unique identifier.
+This is intentional to avoid routines building individual states like thread-local storage.
+- Instead of using state variables, Go encourage to use arguments that is more explicit and easy for understanding and debugging.
+- All goroutines works straightforward.
+We don't have to worry about individual goroutine states.